johnsonandjohnson/Bodiless-JS/packages/fclasses/doc/GettingStarted/CoreConcepts.md

 These core paradigms from  modern design system thinking define the architecture of the FClassers APIs.
-In particular, FClasses builds on and extends the notion of design tokens to provide reusable and recomposable bits of styling and functionality which can be applied at all levels of the design system, from atoms all the way up to pages.
+In particular, FClasses builds on and extends the notion of design tokens to provide reusable and composable bits of styling and functionality which can be applied at all levels of the design system, from atoms all the way up to pages.